-Tommy Emmanuel and Martin Taylor join forces onstage in Redondo Thursday night.
+Guitar legends Tommy Emmanuel and Martin Taylor come to Redondo Beach Thursday

 Tommy Emmanuel and Martin Taylor each have a secure spot in guitar fame.